 Hosted by Loyola University Chicago, in partnership with the Holy See.

 A Synodal Encounter between Pope Francis and University Students

-This historic encounter between the Pope and university students from North, Central, and South America will address salient challenges of our times.
-The Pope will dialogue with these university students, highlighting the contributions of students who are themselves migrants and children of migrants.
-The students will share concrete educational projects that seek to justly transform environmental and economic realities and the manifold ways their educational commitments can contribute to integrate and empower existential peripheries.
+On February 24, 2022, Loyola hosted this historic encounter between the Pope and university students from North, Central, and South America initiated a dialogue to address the salient challenges of our times.
+The Pope addressed these university students, who are themselves migrants and children of migrants.
+These students shared concrete educational projects that seek to justly transform environmental and economic realities and the manifold ways their educational commitments can contribute to integrate and empower existential peripheries.